Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

     2. Replace S with S′.
 3. Replace the block header in S with the input block header, yielding a new state S′.
 4. Replace S with S′.
-5. Remove elements of the issuance memory in S where the expiration timestamp is less than the block’s timestamp, yielding a new state S′.
+5. Remove elements of the nonce set in S where the expiration timestamp is less than the block’s timestamp, yielding a new state S′.
 6. Return S′.

 ### Apply Transaction